 The bales shouldn’t be crammed together like sardines in a can.
 There should be a minimum of three feet of space between each stack.
 This provides ample space for air circulation and also keeps the bales from absorbing excessive amounts of moisture.
 If high humidity is a concern, then use cured hay, which is more resistant to moisture.
 Finally, it’s a good idea to open some of the bales every now and then to inspect for mold.

 3. Keep Hay Bales Above the Floor

-Keep the bottom stack off the floor.
-Consider stacking the bales on a pallet or some other platform.
-This also protects the bottom stack from water should rain cause an indoor flood or pooling water.
+Never place any bales directly on the floor.
+Consider placing the bales on a pallet or some other elevated platform.
+This also protects the bottom stack from water should flooding occur.

 4. Use a Tarp for Outdoor Hay Storage

-Hay has specific storage requirements.
-C&S Construction installs the ideal kind of building that meets the required criteria.
+Hay has very precise storage needs.
+C&S Construction installs the right type of building that satisfies the required criteria.
 We use laminated posts from Timber Technologies.
-This provides solid material for a shed or hay bale storage building.
+This provides sturdy and long-lasting material for a hay storage shed.

 Serving customers from Pullman to Bonners Ferry and Wenatchee to Western Montana.
 Including Spokane, Coeur D’Alene, Cheney, Pullman, Sandpoint, Wallace and the surrounding area since 1998